Cricket-Governing body ICC forms working group to determine Afghan cricket's future | Sports-Games

 Cricket-Governing body ICC forms working group to determine Afghan cricket's future

-Taliban officials have said they will not repeat the harsh rule of the previous Taliban government, which banned most girls' education and forbade women from going out in public without a male guardian.
-The Taliban drew global condemnation in September when it allowed boys to return to the classroom but told older girls to stay home until conditions permitted their return.
-While there has been no official decision on the matter, girls have since returned to school in some areas of the country.

 "Cricket is a source of aspirations, elation and hope for 35 million Afghans.
-We are committed to maintain effective relationships with our new government, the ICC and other cricketing nations," Mirwais Ashraf, the Afghanistan Cricket Board (ACB) chairman, said in a statement on Twitter.
-"We are working to provide full assistance and assurance to the ICC board and its working group for Afghanistan about the situation in ACB."
+We're committed to maintain effective relationships with our new government, the ICC and other cricketing nations," Mirwais Ashraf, the Afghanistan Cricket Board (ACB) chairman, said in a statement.
+"We're working to provide full assistance and assurance to the ICC Board and its working group for Afghanistan about the situation in ACB."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)